 Where to stay is one of the most important considerations when planning your trip!
-Things to keep in mind when choosing a hotel:
+Things to keep in mind when choosing a New Orleans hotel:

 - Cost - What is your budget?
 You'll find everything from hostels to 5 star hotels in NOLA.
 Not to mention, lots of Airbnb's.